 Data Transfer report files come at an additional cost.
 Contact your account manager to obtain an order form and set up your report file configurations.

-If your organization is not able to manage ETL processing, support large files, manipulate text files, design and administer a mid-sized database, and design and implement scripts, consider working with an approved Google Marketing Platform partner.
+If your organization is not able to manage ETL processing, support large files, manipulate text files, design and administer a mid-sized data store, and design and implement scripts, consider working with an approved Google Marketing Platform partner.

 Each Data Transfer file contains information about different events.
 You can add fields to each file type to see contextual information related to those events.